StefanoBiasu/DesignPatterns/singleton/README.md

 possible that two threads execute the same code at the same time, evaluating if "(instance == null)" both as true, thus generating two instances of a Singleton.
 The way to avoid it is to synchronize the creation of the instance with a syncrhonized block with the lock being the same Singleton class.
-Also, since synchronized code is cumbersome, it's better to optimize it checking beforehand whether the instance is already available:
+Also, since synchronized code is cumbersome, it's better to optimize it checking beforehand whether the instance is already available, introducing a double check on the instance
+ nullability:

 ```java
 /**